 Just within the last week we have seen 3 issues with different website owners that have utilized a ThemeForest theme on their WordPress website.
 Each issue was unique – but the common factor with all the issues was the themes they were using – all purchased from ThemeForest.
 We believe WordPress consultants and agencies have an obligation to provide clean, well coded-themes to their customers – but when it comes to ThemeForest, this is not always what you are getting.

-That is what prompted us to write this post – which we have wanted to do for a while!
+That is what prompted us to write this post – to help you see the side of ThemeForest no one talks about!

 Then there is also the fact that most non-techies will not know what to look for to determine whether a theme is good or bad.
 This is where we come in!